bardia-p/Elevator-Simulator/README.txt

       - UpdateElevatorInfoMessage.java : Message to update the elevator information.
  - Package ElevatorSimulator.Messaging
       - ClientRPC.java : Client RPC to send and receive packets.
+      - ConnectionType.java : The connection type for the system.
       - MessageQueue.java : File representing the MessageQueue class.
       - ServerRPC.java : Server RPC to send and receive packets.
  - Package ElevatorSimulator.resources